xbouteiller/gmin/README.md

 ### A conf file is needed

 A file named conf.cfg is expected in the program folder.
-It can be modified by the user -[config] section is mandatory
+It can be modified by the user.

+-**config** section is mandatory
--[optional] section contains info for executing the program without prompting the menu, **use_opt** should be turned to True is you want to use
+-**optional** section contains info for executing the program without prompting the menu, **use_opt** should be turned to True is you want to use
--[batch] parameters for the batch mode
+-**batch** parameters for the batch mode

 ## How to install?